aspose-total/Aspose.Total-Products/total/en/net/conversion/msg-to-ott/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export MSG to OTT via .NET" h2=".NET API to Render MSG to OTT on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-If you are a .NET developer looking to add MSG to OTT conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert MSG file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to OTT.
+As a .NET developer, you may need to add MSG to OTT conversion features to your applications.
+To do this, you can use the powerful file format manipulation APIs provided by Aspose.Total for .NET.
+Aspose.Total for .NET is a suite of APIs that enables developers to work with a wide range of file formats, including MSG, HTML, and OTT.

+The first step in the conversion process is to convert the MSG file format to HTML.
+This can be done using Aspose.Email for .NET.
+Aspose.Email for .NET is a powerful API that enables developers to easily convert MSG files to HTML.
+It also provides a range of other features, such as the ability to read, write, and manipulate MSG files.

+Once the MSG file has been converted to HTML, the next step is to render the HTML to OTT.
+This can be done using Aspose.Words for .NET.
+Aspose.Words for .NET is a powerful API that enables developers to easily render HTML to OTT.
+It also provides a range of other features, such as the ability to create, edit, and convert documents in a variety of formats, including OTT.

+In conclusion, Aspose.Total for .NET provides powerful file format manipulation APIs that enable developers to easily convert MSG to OTT.
+By using Aspose.Email for .NET to convert MSG to HTML, and Aspose.Words for .NET to render HTML to OTT, developers can quickly and easily add MSG to OTT conversion features to their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}